SalishSeaCast/FVCOM-Cmd/docs/development.rst

 The documentation for the :kbd:`NEMO-Cmd` package is written in `reStructuredText`_ and converted to HTML using `Sphinx`_.
 Creating a :ref:`NEMO-CmdDevelopmentEnvironment` as described above includes the installation of Sphinx.
-The documentation is integrated into the :ref:`tools-repo` docs.
 Building the documentation is driven by :file:`tools/docs/Makefile`.
 With your :kbd:`nemo-cmd` development environment activated,
 use: